balena-io-experimental/audio/README.md

 **ALSA bridge**

-For audio applications that don't have built-in PulseAudio support we will be using ALSA to brige the gap:
+For audio applications that don't have built-in PulseAudio support you can use ALSA to brige the gap:

 `[client-container] audio-app --> [client-container] ALSA --> [audio] PulseAudio --> [audio] ALSA --> Audio Hardware`

-Setting up the ALSA bridge requires some extra configuration steps on your containers, so we created a few bash scripts to simplify the process:
+Setting up the ALSA bridge requires extra configuration steps on your containers so we created a few bash scripts to simplify the process:

 - [Debian](scripts/alsa-bridge/debian-setup.sh)
 - [Alpine]()

-You should run this script before making use of audio capabilities, you can easily do so by including the following instruction in your `Dockerfile`:
+Before making use of audio capabilities you should run this script.
+An easy way to do so is by including the following instruction in your `Dockerfile`:

 ```Dockerfile
 RUN curl --silent https://raw.githubusercontent.com/balena-io-playground/audio-primitive/master/scripts/alsa-bridge/debian-setup.sh | sh